 Hi everyone!
 About two months ago (April 2018), I deleted my Twitter account @celestinechua.
 I thought I should write a post explaining this as some of you have been asking me about it.

 My Issues with Social Media

 First off you guys know my stance with regards to social media.
 While social media used to be a great place for authentic conversations, it has become a very “noisy” commercial ground now.
 When I use social media as a content publisher, I feel like I’m just one drop in a very large ocean, where my comments have no impact whatsoever.
 There are just way too many — think hundreds of millions of — content creators on social media these days, with many using bots, digital assistants, and agencies to tweak every aspect of their social media messaging, so that they can get the best engagement and ROI for their posts.

 This is vastly different than years ago, say in 2011, when I was having many authentic interactions with readers on Facebook and social media has not become the monster that it is now.

 These days though, my notifications on Facebook and Twitter are either spam, some commercialized plug, or some pointless alert.
 It has become very tiring to log into my social media accounts each day with a bright red alert showing XX notifications, only to sieve through and see that they are pointless updates.
 I have talked about these issues in these posts: Why I Deleted My Facebook Page, Challenges that I’m Facing Today, and The Fear of Missing Out (I’ve since reinstated my Facebook page after deleting it in 2016, but I no longer actively maintain it).

 My Issues with Twitter

-In the same vein, Twitter has become a frustrating and unrewarding experience for me in the past few years.
+In the same vein, Twitter has become a frustrating experience for me in the past few years.